Evidence for Semitic influence in ancient Zimbabwe (updated

 Nowadays, the academic consensus is that the ancient Zimbabwean civilization was constructed by people speaking one of the Shona languages (Pikirayi, 2001; Beach, 1994; Huffman and Vogel, 1991; also see Caton-Thompson, 1931; Randall-McIver, 1906).
 They believe that Great Zimbabwe flourished between about 1100 and 1450 AD.

-Thus, an alternative possible scenario has been proposed (Gayre, 1972;
+Thus, an alternative possible scenario has been proposed (Nyamutswa,

-civilization might have been created by (or under the direction of) people
+that the original civilization might have been created by (or under the

-the Shona overran ancient Zimbabwe.
-They add that the invaders would probably
+only after the Shona overran ancient Zimbabwe.
+They add that the

 Early contacts with southeast Africa